HarirFahem/SNAKE/README.md

     f1->setY(qrand() % (880/40) * 40) ;
 }
 ```
+After clicking on the button play, we should press on space to start playing.

-When we press Space, the snake move and the food appear with a certain timing:
+When we press Space, the snake move and the food appear with a certain timing, but when we press space the game stop.
+Here is the class that is generated for appearing the fruits :

 ```javascript
 void MoveSnake::keyPressEvent(QKeyEvent *event)